-- 1: To learn the methods of solving the ordinary differential equations of first & higher order and applications of first order ordinary differential equations. - To learn partial differential equations and how they can serve as models for physical - 2: processes and also master the technique of separation of variables to solve partial differential equation. - To learn the concepts of Laplace Transforms and inverse Laplace Transforms and to explore the solving initial value problems by using Laplace transform method. - 4: To develop skill to design Sine and Cosine waves with the help of Fourier series - 5: To learn the concepts of Fourier transform and inverse Fourier Transform.
+- To learn partial differential equations and how they can serve as models for physical - 2 processes and also master the technique of separation of variables to solve partial differential equation. - To learn the concepts of Laplace Transforms and inverse Laplace Transforms and to explore the solving initial value problems by using Laplace transform method. - 4 To develop skill to design Sine and Cosine waves with the help of Fourier series - 5 To learn the concepts of Fourier transform and inverse Fourier Transform.

-UNIT I: ORDINARY DIFFERENTIAL EQUATIONS
+UNIT -1: ORDINARY DIFFERENTIAL EQUATIONS